Posts

 The Letter to the Hebrews next demonstrates the superiority of the sonly word by comparing it to Moses, Israel’s Great Lawgiver.
 Implicit in its argument is the priority of the “ word spoken in the Son ” over even the Mosaic legislation, and at this point in the Letter, the comparison is most appropriate.
 Moses certainly did mediate God’s law to Israel and was the greatest of the prophets.
 Nevertheless, the “ Son ” surpasses even him in status and glory.

-Faithful High Priest
+Merciful and Faithful Priest

 Image